 When we look at who Dr. Thomas Pabst was, you can understand.
 He never was the stereotypical 1990s computer geek.
 He was intelligent and highly educated, yes.
 But he made it clear from the beginning that he was a multi-dimensional person.
 Sure, he understood the physics of computing, but he was a surgeon.
 That suggests he liked biology better.
 Otherwise he probably would have chosen to be a radiologist.
 He liked video games, but he also liked physical fitness.
 His mountain bike was as important to him as his computer.
 His fame gave him an audience to talk about those other things, and I noticed a different tone in his writing when he asked about mountain biking and cars.

 Over time, one thing became clear.
-He was a medical doctor turned technology journalist losing interest in the technology he covered.
-Not only did it show in his writing, at times he even said it.
+Dr. Pabst was a medical doctor turned technology journalist losing interest in the technology he covered.
+Not only did it show in his writing, at times he even said it, and he said it as early as 2001.
 All of this made him more polarizing and I’m sure his ego didn’t like that.

 I don’t blame him for walking away in 2006.
 I’ve walked away from a few things myself.
 When you’re unhappy, sometimes that’s the best thing to do.
 There’s little doubt there were times he told himself he didn’t go to medical school to write reviews of CPUs and motherboards he didn’t like.